 The strong US economy is adding 'upside risks' to inflation

-The 2023 economic story has centered around declining inflation coinciding with stronger than expected economic growth leading to the US skirting a recession.
+The 2023 economic story has centered around declining inflation coinciding with stronger-than-expected economic growth leading to the US skirting a recession.
 And this despite the economy navigating the highest interest rate environment in more than two decades.

-But as we approach 2024, the stronger than expected consumer could prevent more good news on the inflation front and may influence how Federal Reserve Chair Jerome Powell frames the Fed's fight against inflation during his speech on Friday in Jackson Hole, Wyoming.
+But as we approach 2024, the stronger-than-expected consumer could prevent more good news on the inflation front and may influence how Federal Reserve Chair Jerome Powell frames the Fed's fight against inflation during his speech on Friday in Jackson Hole, Wyo.

 "We think Powell's tone at Jackson Hole will be less balanced than the July FOMC minutes since the latest data raise the risk of a fresh increase in inflation," Bank of America US and global economist Shruti Mishra wrote in a note on Sunday.